 How to tell Engine Size

 The size of a vehicle’s engine is an important factor in its overall valuation.
-For example, some companies producing cars and even the insurance companies use the engine size to determine the cost of the car’s insurance premiums, while banks use it in determining a car’s loan value.
+For example, some companies producing cars and even insurance companies use the engine size to determine the cost of the car’s insurance premiums, while banks use it to determine a car’s loan value.

 How to tell Engine Size – Engine Size